end2endzone/libArgvCodec/Rules.Windows.md

 | "a ^< b" c   | a ^< b  | c       |         |

 Exception:
 The `%` character cannot be escaped when inside a string.
 To prevent environment string expansion with the `%` character (for example `%TEMP%`), the string can be closed right after the `%` character.
-The following characters should be inserted next to the .
+The following characters should be inserted in the same string.
 For example, the character sequence `%TEMP%` in a string must be escaped as `"%"TEMP%""`.

 5. 2.
 Plain shell characters must be escaped with ^ when inside a caret-string or outside a string.